benc-uk/nanoproxy/readme.md

 The proxy exposes two routes of it's own:

-- `/.nanoproxy/health` Used for health checks
+- `/.nanoproxy/health` Returns HTTP 200 OK.
+Used for health checks, and probes
 - `/.nanoproxy/config` Dumps the in memory config, this endpoint is only enabled when DEBUG is set

 The proxy applies the following logic to incoming requests to decide how to route them: